JuliaLang/www_old.julialang.org/blog/_posts/2018-05-01-extensible-broadcast-fusion.md

 ### Looking to the future

-Of course, this is all documented and available to packages.
+Of course, this is all [documented and available to packages][].
 There's no secret sauce that we're hoarding for ourselves.
 It'll be exciting to see how the many creative minds in the package ecosystem manage to take advantage of all this new functionality.
 Some of the places where I see this yielding a significant benefit include machine learning applications and